 Yes.
 All shredding takes place in a secured, environment.
 In our on-site shredding trucks process, the contents of your bins are placed directly into the shredder, with no transfer of material taking place before the shredding process.

-Comprehensive training is conducted both in a office setting and in the field.
+Comprehensive training is conducted both in our offices and in the field.
 The combination of these two processes means that we’re training our staff about new aspects of our business on an ongoing basis.

 Recycling services are not designed to provide security.
-Nor do they comply with regulations regarding destruction of your documents.
-Your documents are transported in their entirety, so if an accident should occur, your confidential information is open to everyone.We will tell you that is "risky businss."
+Nor do they comply with regulations regarding the destruction of your documents.
+Your documents are transported in their entirety, so if an accident should occur, your confidential information is open to everyone and that is "risky business."

 If recycling is part of your environmental mandate, you are still able to fulfill it with Total shredding.
-We recycle all of your documents, after they are destroyed, into a variety of useful paper products.
+We recycle all of your documents into a variety of useful paper products.

-Absolutely, our on-site and off-site shredding service ensures that your company will be shredding its documents in a safe and secure manner; meeting all federal and state compliance laws.
-We are constantly educating all of our employees on the laws and stay-to-date with any new legislation that may affect how or what is shredded.
+Absolutely!
+Our on-site and off-site shredding service ensures that your company will be shredding its documents safely and securely; meeting all federal and state compliance laws.
+We are constantly educating all of our employees on the laws and stayingwith any new legislation that may affect how or what is shredded.